Information for Students & Families

 Self-quarantine means you should stay in your place of residence, take your temperature twice a day and not go out until the quarantine period of 14 days is over.
 Should your temperature rise during your quarantine, please consult your doctor.
 Do not show up at an urgent care facility, hospital emergency room or doctor’s office unannounced – be sure to call first to let them know you have been in quarantine.

 If you’re a student living off campus: You should quarantine in your place of residence.
-After the 14 days, you must be cleared by your personal doctor.
+After the required days have passed, you must be cleared by your personal doctor.
 Please be sure to call ahead and let the physician's office know you have been in quarantine.

 If you’re a student living on campus: You should quarantine at your off-campus home with your family if possible.
-After the 14 days, you must be cleared by your personal doctor.
+After the required days, you must be cleared by your personal doctor.
 You should not return to your residence hall or go to your room until you receive direction from University of Memphis Housing and Residential Life staff.

-If you are a student living on campus who can’t quarantine off campus: You must contact the Residence Life Office before arriving to campus so staff can assist you in setting up a place to quarantine on campus.
+If you are a student living on campus who can’t quarantine off campus: You must contact the Residence Life Office so staff can assist you in setting up a place to quarantine on campus.
 Contact this department at firstname.lastname@example.org or 901.678.2295.